About Us | Nature's Guardian Angel

 Made in South Africa

-South Africa has an alarming unemployment rate of 29.1% (and this number is increasing) of which 58.2% is made up of young people under the age of 25.
-Halo Dish Covers is currently working with, and uplifting, existing manufacturers and cooperatives that have facilities and seamstresses but do not have sufficient work to support their staff and members.
-The Halo team is working closely with our manufacturing partners, providing the training and equipment required to produce consistent, excellent quality in a sustainable and efficient way.
-As Halo grows, we are focused on expanding this initiative to create many happy working opportunities for more young South African workers.
+South Africa has an alarming unemployment rate of 32.9% (and this number is increasing) of which 59.6% is made up of young people under the age of 25.
+We are working to uplift existing manufacturers and cooperatives in South Africa, with a focus on creating job opportunities for young people.
+Halo provides training and equipment to ensure consistent, high-quality production in a sustainable and efficient manner.
+As the company grows, we plan to expand this initiative and create even more job opportunities.

 Opportunities for artists